trash4299/Sudoku-Solver-Nexys/README.md

 I am thinking about using AXIStream to add the working register to memory rather than have it contained in the module.
 But I would need to change the main FSM to work with multi clock cycles.

-At the end of the year, I am going home and then back to school so I will not have access to Vivado software to work on this project.
+Hi, I am back to school and I just installed Vivado up on my machine, but I am getting some weird problems.
+I think I exported it and imported my project wrong so there is something weird going on with the file paths.
+I may or may not copy the block deisgn and sources to a new project and start over.
+Also on my to-do list is figuring out how to get Vivado generated tcl scripts so that the block design can copied easily.
 I am not sure how much time I will have to work on this, but I want to finish this project by the end of the school year (May 2020).

+Future future plans:
+After I finish this project, I want to add on more to the GUI so that the user can upload a hand-written partially completed Sudoku puzzle and use machine learning to decipher numbers and solve it.
+But that is a little bit aways.